FraL96/Italian_Inside_Milestone3/README.md

 * Recipe

-The recipe view displays the title with a picture an a few information about the recipe, like servings, difficulty level and ingredients.
+The recipe view displays the title with a picture and a few information about the recipe, like servings, difficulty level and ingredients.
 Underneath the preparation of the recipe is displayed step by step.

 * Casale del Giglio